Route: Grandview Avenue, McArdle Roadway and Sycamore Streets, Pittsburgh

 The sparkling skyline, illuminated bridges, and unique topography make it easy to see why USA Weekend ranked Pittsburgh as one of the "Top Ten Most Beautiful Places in America."

 Take a step back in time on a century-old cable car and see the best views of downtown Pittsburgh while riding one of the few remaining inclines in the country.
-Opened on May 20, 1877, the Duquesne Incline was rescued and restored by a group of local residents in 1963 and still delights residents...
+Opened on May 20, 1877, the Duquesne Incline was rescued and restored by a group of local residents in 1963 and still delights residents and visitors with its original, elegant, wooden cable cars.
+Now you can visit the interior of the incline and watch the machinery while it operates.
+The Duquesne Incline's upper station houses a...
 Read More >